 Family & Childcare Resources

-Smart Start Funds provide parents who work or attend school or training assistance in paying for high-quality child care for their children, infants through age 5.
+Smart Start Funds provide parents who work, attend school, or training programs in paying for high-quality child care for their children, infants through age 5.

 1650 Greenfield Street, Wilmington, NC 28402